blakpoisn/dbc2phd/README.md

 - **dbc_file_path** : Location of the dbc file you wish to generate JSON for.
 Needs to be dbc2phd compatible.
 - **node** : CAN node name of the PHD Display.
 - **JSON_file_path** : Location for the generated JSON file.
+- If all above arguments are passed while calling the app, it will generate the JSON file and exit.
+Thus, can be used as single shot JSON configuration generator via batch file.
 ### DBC Attributes - Compatible
 | Section | Attribute | Description |
 |--|--|--|